Elham-Babaei/NLP_sentiment_analysis_for_depression/README.md

-## Analysis of Tweets to find people's depression
+## Analysis of tweets to determine whether a person is depressed

-The project of NLP course
+NLP project